Gain valuable experience and professional skills while offsetting educational costs

-- Half the cost of your base tuition* is paid for whether you are a resident or non-resident student.
+- Half the cost of your base tuition* is paid for (available to resident and non-resident student)

 *Does not cover differential tuition or online classes.

 To be eligible for an assistantship, you must be admitted into one of the following on-campus graduate programs prior to being awarded an assistantship.
 We evaluate your application for admission into the degree program to review your academic merit.